ceejbot/polyclay-redis/README.md

 ## How-to

 For the redis adapter, specify host & port of your redis server.
 The `dbname` option is used to namespace keys; it defaults to the plural value of the model class.
-The redis adapter will store models in hash keys of the form *dbname*:*key*.
-It will also use a set at key <dbname>:ids to track model ids.
+The redis adapter will store models in hash keys of the form *dbname:key*.
+It will also use a set at key *dbname*:ids to track model ids.

 ```javascript
 var polyclay = require('polyclay'),